PhashaD/bdm-project-group12/projects/project3/README.md

 ### Query 2 | Total number of triangles in the graph

-To count total number of triangles in graph, we have to combine the results of oll airports using this formula:
+To count total number of triangles in graph, we have to combine the results of all airports using this formula:

 ```python
 total_triangles = triangle_counts.agg(F.sum("triangleCount").alias("total")).collect()[0]["total"]